 When it comes to sustainability and toxicity, All-Clad is the clear winner, at least for its PTFE-free stainless steel cookware.

-There’s not a lot in it, though, and All-Clad’s aluminum (not uncoated stainless steel) non-stick pans are definitely less desirable than HexClad’s more robust pans.
+Note, too, that All-Clad’s aluminum (not uncoated stainless steel) non-stick pans are definitely less desirable than HexClad’s more robust pans.

 Overall, if sustainability and toxicity are concerns, choose All-Clad’s PTFE-free stainless steel collections (or, better still, one of our top picks for non-toxic cookware).